KennyMcGeoch/LeetCodeExercises/README.md

 392. Is Subsequence (Easy)
 409. Longest Palindrome (Easy)
 412. Fizz Buzz (Easy)
+434. Number of Segments in a String (Easy)
 438. Find All Anagrams in a String (Medium)
 509. Fibonacci Number (Easy)
 541. Reverse String II (Easy)